Every state has a time limit for bringing a medical malpractice case. Often, different states have different time limits.

 It is an important exception because victims of medical malpractice are not expected to sue the doctor who is treating them at the time, since this could prompt them to discontinue or provide substandard treatment.
 Therefore, the continuous treatment doctrine delays the countdown of the statute of limitations until the victim no longer receives continued treatment from the responsible doctor.

-If you or a patient receives treatment for the same problem from a new doctor, the continuous treatment doctrine stops applying and the countdown for the statute of limitations begins.
+If a patient receives treatment for the same problem from a new doctor, the continuous treatment doctrine stops applying and the countdown for the statute of limitations begins.
 This countdown begins even if you were to go back to the doctor who made the original mistake.
+This means that if you go to see a different doctor for the same issue, the new period for the statute of limitations starts over again.

 The statute of repose is the maximum amount of time that can pass before you are no longer allowed to bring a medical malpractice lawsuit.